eleqtrizit/PartyAtMyHouse/README.md

 The parties only last about an hour, as the Spotify Token expires and I never put in the code to renew it.
 Part of the problem is the backend was written in old CGI Perl.
 The other part of the problem is that I didn't need the party to last longer than an hour since I only had 10 minutes to demo my project to the class.  :)

+## Usage

+If you do want to use this, you will need to edit the $install_path to where you put the files, and you will need to go get a Spotify API key at https://beta.developer.spotify.com/